FISC-Project/FISC-Standalone-Tools/README.md

 `--stdio : Output only to the console the binary result`
 `--debug : Output Instructions and their attributes to the stdio`

-**NOTE**: If no arguments are given, the Assembler will produce a.out
+**NOTE**: If no arguments are given, the Assembler will produce a.out.
-Also remember that you can combine these options
+Also remember that you can combine these options.

 Command line examples:
 1- Normal usage: **`flasm hello_world.asm -o hello_world.o`**